moltob/pymultigen/README.rst

         template_name = 'name-of-template.tpl'

         def filtered_elements(self, model):
-            """Return iterator based over elements in model that are passed to template."""
+            """Return iterator over elements in model that are passed to the above template."""

         def relative_path_for_element(self, element):
-            """Returns relative file path receiving the generator output for given element."""
+            """Return relative file path receiving the generator output for given element."""

 The workflow engine will initially call ``filtered_elements``.
 This method is expected to return an interator over model elements for which a single file needs to be generated. *Model* is meant here